BLOGS

 Outsourced Payroll

 Outsourced payroll is when your company uses an external payroll provider to manage payroll.
-You still provide the raw data (hours worked, rates of pay, and employee details), and the managed service handles everything else.
+You still provide the raw data (hours worked, rates of pay, and employee details), and the outsourced payroll service handles everything else.
 They are responsible for calculating the pay, deducting taxes, ensuring checks are printed or deposited on time, and ensuring everything is done following all legal requirements.

-Outsourced payroll covers the payroll process and is responsible for resolving all payroll questions or concerns.
+Payroll outsourcing services cover the payroll process and is responsible for resolving all payroll questions or concerns.
 If there are any issues like a late or incorrect payment, the outsourced provider is responsible for sorting that issue out.

 Pros of Outsourced Payroll